luaposix/luaposix/README.md

 Please make bug reports and suggestions as [GitHub issues][issues].
 Pull requests are especially appreciated.

-But first, please check that you issue has not already been reported by someone else, and that it is not already fixed by [master][github] in preparation for the next release (See Installation section above for how to temporarily install master with [LuaRocks][]).
+But first, please check that your issue has not already been reported by someone else, and that it is not already fixed on [master][github] in preparation for the next release (See Installation section above for how to temporarily install master with [LuaRocks][]).